molecules/biocompute_git_branch_example/README.md

 # biocompute_git_branch_example

-This is a change in master
+This is for a merge example